To help with online shopping during COVID-19, we are offering free shipping on all orders $35 & over.

 Pheromone traps lure ants as well as other crawling insects, and once inside the trap, the insects cannot escape.

 Ant bait may take a few days to take effect before results are noticed.
-Setting the bait or applying the aerosol spray as soon as ants are spotted, however, will help in reducing the infestation as soon as possible.
+Setting the bait as soon as ants are spotted, however, will help in reducing the infestation as soon as possible.
 The longer you wait, the more time it gives the colony to produce more ants.

 Solutions break down quickly into their natural elements.
 They are preferable to chemical pesticides that leave residuals where they are sprayed causing long-term detrimental effects on the environment.

 Anteaters are obviously predators of ants, as their name implies.
 Other predators include spiders, toads, and lizards.
 Ants themselves can be predators of other ants, as well.

 Predators of ants find ants to be most abundant in the warmer months, generally when they are most active.